m0nologuer/annealing/README.md

 One remaining issue is intersecting meshes.
 There are two causes to this problem so far identified
 -  the quadtree is structured wrong somehow, that it is missing some of the smallest distances.
 The quadtree has been temporarily disabled.
+- something is wrong with the rotation step

 Defines
 ========